Click on the links:

 Mark Dignan, PhD, MPH, is a professor in the Department of Internal Medicine and Director of the Prevention Research Center at the University of Kentucky.
 He received his PhD in Public Health Education from the University of Tennessee and an MPH in Biostatistics from the School of Public Health at the University of North Carolina at Chapel Hill.
 His research has been focused on community-based cancer prevention and control for most of his career and has included projects that developed and evaluated mass media programs, lay health advisor and navigator interventions for patients and the public, and health care provider programs designed to increase screening and adherence to follow-up recommendations among medically underserved rural and minority populations.
 He is active in conducting evaluations with projects for several Native American and other rural medically underserved populations.

-Dr. Cornelia Santos (Apache, Navajo) has an interdisciplinary focus with degrees in Biology, Chemistry, and Environmental Science.
+Dr. Cornelia Santos (Apache, Navajo) has an interdisciplinary focus with degrees in Biology, Chemistry, and Environmental Science to support her research emphasis in environmental determinants of cancer and chronic disease.
 She graduated with her doctorate from the University of Colorado, where she was the first Native American to graduate from the School of Educational Leadership in Denver, Colorado.
 After graduation, she was appointed as a post-doctoral fellow at the University of Colorado, Anschutz Centers for American Indian and Alaskan Native Health (CAIANH).
-She has spent time as a research consultant and as a researcher for cancer initiatives, Denver Public Health, Native American Cancer Research, and Native American Cancer Initiatives.
-She is currently a professor of Environmental and Indigenous Studies at Bemidji State University where she combines the wisdom of Indigenous Knowledge with her approach to Environmental Health.
-Many of her projects draw on her expertise in these areas and on the improvement of the health and welfare of Native populations.
+She has spent time as a research consultant and as a researcher for cancer initiatives, Denver Public Health, Native American Cancer Research Corporation, and Native American Cancer Initiatives, Incorporated.
+She also draws on her work as a professor of Environmental and Indigenous Studies (Bemidji State University, Universities in Colorado and Minnesota) combining the wisdom of Indigenous Knowledge with her approach to Environmental Health and cancer determinants.
+Many of her projects draw on her expertise in these areas and on the improvement of the overall health and welfare of Native and marginalized populations.